 Life is unpredictable and constantly changing.
-Have you thought about how your family would cope if you become ill or injured financially?
+Have you considered how your family would cope if you became ill or injured financially?

 Life Insurance is one of the best investments to help protect you and your family and secure your finances.
 It provides financial support for illness, injury, serious illness, or even death.

-Do you find the concept complicated?
-This guide will make it easier for you to understand life insurance- what it covers, its pros and cons, and what to consider when buying one.
+Do you need help with the concept?
+This guide will make it easier for you to understand what life insurance covers, its pros and cons, and what to consider when buying one.

 With the proper understanding, you are in a better place to choose the protection to help you and your family financially when facing any unfortunate event.